noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 ### data types

-- key value model: string, number, boolean, binary, null, and unordered sets of the aforementioned
+- key value model:
+  - string, number, boolean, binary (base64 encoded), null, and unordered sets of the aforementioned
+- json model:
-- json model: unordered maps (i.e. object) and unordered lists (i.e. array) of any JSON data type
+  - unordered maps (i.e. object) and unordered lists (i.e. array) of any JSON data type
   - a single item can be a json document
   - or each item in a JSON can be attributes of a json document